mayank/antman/Readme.md

-# Marketplace Containers
+# Antman
-Up the whole marketplace using one command.
-Clones all the repos required in your docker images and creates a container with service running.
-All dependencies included.
+Creates docker images and docker-compose using single yml file.
+Reduces load of dependencies.

 ## Start Commands
 * run `docker.coffee` file to build all the images with latest tags